tsuyoshicho/vim-efm-langserver-settings/README.md

 | yamllint              | yaml                   | not need config / user config affected   | lint         | `.yamllint` , `.yamllint.yaml` or `.yamllint.yml` in the current working directory<br> `$XDG_CONFIG_HOME/yamllint/config` <br> `~/.config/yamllint/config`                                                                                                                                         |
 | restructuredtext-lint | rst                    | not need config                          | lint         |                                                                                                                                                                                                                                                                                                    |

-If not linter exists, not set support type at efm-langserver.
+If not command exists, command's supporting type no setup.

 **Please contribute any other linter setting(mapping, efm-langserver setting, user setting sample)** If you contribute, fork and create PR.